Fixed-Rate Ending Soon?, Secure your Rate Now

 What types of mortgages can be used?

-The type of mortgage you need will really depend on whether you intend to purchase a ready-made eco home, renovate an older property that you already own, or plan to buy, or build your own.
+The type of mortgage you need will depend on whether you intend to purchase a ready-made eco home, renovate an older property that you already own, or buy or build your own.

 Self-build mortgage

-As there are not yet a considerable number of eco homes available for purchase in the UK, perhaps the most common type of mortgage currently used for an eco home is a self-build.
+As few eco-homes are available in the UK, perhaps the most common type of mortgage currently used for an eco-home is a self-build.
 As funds are released in stages with self-build mortgages, this can be an efficient way to borrow the necessary amount to build a purpose-built eco home.
-It provides money as and when it’s needed, and, as you only pay interest on the sum already released, the amount payable overall is lower, when compared to taking the entire loan in one lump sum.
+It provides money as and when needed, and as you only pay interest on the sum already released, the amount payable overall is lower when compared to taking the entire loan in one lump sum.

-As building materials and processes used in this type of project are often classed as non-standard construction, not all self-build mortgages will be suitable for an eco home, however, an increasing number of lenders are providing specific eco home self-build mortgages.
+As building materials and processes used in this type of project are often classed as non-standard construction, not all self-build mortgages are suitable for an eco home.
+However, an increasing number of lenders are providing specific eco-home self-build mortgages.

 Green development finance

-Whilst currently available to a lesser extent than green mortgages, ‘green bridging loans’ are beginning to pop up in the UK, with bridging lenders offering similar incentives to green mortgage lenders, such as more competitive rates and cashback.
+Whilst currently available to a lesser extent than green mortgages, ‘green bridging loans’ are beginning to pop up in the UK.
+Bridging lenders offer similar incentives to green mortgage lenders, such as more competitive rates and cashback.

-Bridging loans can be particularly helpful if you’re buying an unmortgageable property, or simply one that does not yet qualify for a green mortgage, with the intention of improving its eco-credentials.
+Bridging loans can be particularly helpful if you’re buying an unmortgageable property or simply one that does not yet qualify for a green mortgage to improve its eco-credentials.

-Given the impending regulatory changes for rental accommodation, the incentive for buy to let landlords to improve the green status of their portfolio is somewhat more urgent.
-From 2025, all rental properties will need to achieve an energy efficiency rating of C, which means that the demand for eco home buy to let mortgages is fairly high.
+Given the impending regulatory changes for rental accommodation, the incentive for buy-to-let landlords to improve their portfolio’s green status is somewhat more urgent.
+From 2025, all rental properties will need to achieve an energy efficiency rating of C, which means that the demand for eco-home buy-to-let mortgages is fairly high.

-Most high street lenders restrict their eco mortgage deals to residential properties, however, there are specialist lenders offering both buy to let mortgages and bridging loans for eco home purchases.
+Most high-street lenders restrict their eco mortgage deals to residential properties.
+However, specialist lenders offer buy-to-let mortgages and bridging loans for eco-home purchases.

 Standard residential mortgage

-Unless you’re buying a newly built home from an energy-efficient developer, the chances are that existing eco-friendly properties will be classed as non-standard construction.
-This is because the materials used vary from the standard brick and tile house, and instead focus on more organic or recycled materials.
+Unless you’re buying a newly built home from an energy-efficient developer, existing eco-friendly properties are likely to be classed as non-standard construction.
+This is because the materials used vary from the standard brick and tile house, and instead, they focus on more organic or recycled materials.

-It’s possible that you would get a standard residential mortgage for this type of property, however, due to the non-standard construction, the pool of lenders available to you will be reduced.
+It’s possible that you would get a standard residential mortgage for this type of property.
+However, due to the non-standard construction, the pool of lenders available will be reduced.

 Remortgage

-Some lenders provide remortgage options to those looking to borrow additional funds to renovate their property into an eco home, at a discounted rate.
-You could use this type of green remortgage to make the necessary changes needed to benefit from a green product, such as replacing windows or installing smart heating.
+Some lenders offer remortgage options to those looking to borrow additional funds to renovate their property into an eco-home at a discounted rate.
+You could use this type of green remortgage to make the necessary changes to benefit from a green product, such as replacing windows or installing smart heating.

 We're so confident in our service, we guarantee it.